hiteshjoshi1/commands/aws_learn/networking/vpc.md

 Does not create by default -
 1.Subnets
 2.Internet gateway

 --------------------------------------------

 ### How to create a VPC steps
-1. create VPC (10.0.0.0/16)
+1. Create a VPC ( with IPV4 CIDR Block = 10.0.0.0/16).
+You cannot provide CIDR block range larger than 16.
+This will create route table, NACL and a Security Group

-2. create subnet (specifiy VPC and subnet address range example (10.0.1.0/24 , 10.0.2.0/24)   and availability zone) Note -- A subnet cannot span multiple AZ.
+2. Create a SUBNET (specifiy VPC and subnet address range example (10.0.1.0/24 , 10.0.2.0/24) and availability zone) Note -- A subnet cannot span multiple AZ but an AZ can have multiple subnets.

 3. Then if needed make one of the subnet public.
+By default any subnet created  has auto assign public IP set to NO.
-Select Subnet --> Modify Auto assign IP  --> Enable auto assign Public IP v4 10.0.1.0/24  -- Public subnet
+Select Subnet --> Modify Auto assign IP  --> Enable auto assign Public IP v4 For example now we have
+10.0.1.0/24  -- Public subnet
 10.0.2.0/24 - Private subnet

-4. Add internet gateway for VPC
+4. Add INTERNET GATEWAY for VPC
 Create Internet gateway -- it creates in Detached mode.
-Attach to VPC  and can attach it to  newly created VPC.
+Attach Internet gateway to VPC  and can attach it to  newly created VPC.

-You can have 1 internet gateway per VPC.
+You can have only 1 internet gateway per VPC.
+IGs are highly availaible

-5. Configure Route tables
+5. Configure ROUTE TABLES

 Note - Ensure that the main route table(default) is private and not exposed to internet.